thomasthechen/thomasthechen.github.io/_posts/2022-04-20-skydiving.markdown

 ## Concluding Remarks

 I think it's useful to estimate high confidence upper bounds on risk of unfamiliar (and inherently risky) activities.
 However, ultimately you'd still have to decide whether that risk is tolerable, and it's not clear what that threshold should be (or even if you should live according to a strict threshold).

-Probably though, your estimated risk of so-and-so activity should not be too much higher than the background risk.
-There's a sentiment on wallstreet to never go all in, as it's best to minimize risk where the downside is infinite.
+But the calculated risk probably should not be too much higher than the background risk if it's for a recreational activity.

 <!---